"You" means You, the user of the Services.

 to defend any claims in law or otherwise;

-what is required to confirm to Provincial Court that parents have met the Consensual Dispute Resolution requirements through their participation in mediation, pursuant to Rule 18 of the Provincial Court Family Rules, should either party request it;
+what is required to confirm to Provincial Court that you have met the Consensual Dispute Resolution requirements through their participation in mediation, pursuant to Rule 18 of the Provincial Court Family Rules, should you or the other person request it;

 as required for reporting to Legal Aid BC;